Exodus Chapter 4

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-4:15 And you shall speak to him, and put words in his mouth and I will be with your mouth, and with his mouth, and will teach you what you shall do.
+4:15 And you shall speak to him, and put words in his mouth and I will be with your mouth, and with his mouth, and will teach you both what you are to do.

-4:16 And he shall be your spokesman to the people and he shall be, [even] he shall be to ya’ll instead of a mouth, and you shall be to him instead of God.
+4:16 And he shall speak for you to the people and he shall be, he shall be your mouth for you, and you shall be his Elohimאֱלֹהִים

-4:17 And you shall take this rod in your hand, by which you shall do signs.
+4:17 And you shall take this staff in your hand, with which you shall perform signs.

 4:18 And Mosesמשה